DD-og/Voice_assistant/README.md

 6. For text input, type your command and click "Send".

-7. The assistant will process your input, generate a response, and provide it in your chosen output format (voice or text).
+7. The assistant will process your input, generate a response, and provide it in your chosen output format (voice and text).

 8. Adjust the speech speed slider to customize the playback speed of voice responses.